Originate/guide/scala/README.md

     import foo.bar.baz.Qux
     ```

-0. Avoid wildcard-importing entire packages: `import package._`
+0. Do not wildcard-import entire packages: `import bad._`

 0. The bigger the scope, the more descriptive the name.
 Only for very small, local scopes may single-letter mnemonics be used.